MARS-Group-HAW/MARS-Group-HAW.github.io/src/pages/student-work/theses.md

 ## Master

 <StudentWork
+  title="AI-driven validation of citizen science data: Anomaly Detection of Bird Sightings with Machine Learning Models and Statistical Approaches" author="Simon Birker" type="ma" description="Citizen science platforms are important for biodiversity monitoring, but face limitations in manual data validation.
+This work investigates two automated validation approaches for the Ornitho platform: statistical filters and unsupervised outlier detection models.
+Both were tested on manipulated observational data.
+The outlier models achieved better F1 scores and were rated as understandable and useful by ornithologists.
+The study shows species-specific differences and offers practical recommendations for automated data validation in ecological systems." semesterYear="ss2025" pathPdf="/img/student-work/theses/birker_ms_thesis.pdf" />

+<StudentWork
   title="Spatio-Temporal Shifts in Citizen Science Data: Detecting Disruptions in Bird Sightings with Change Point Analysis" author="Marina Siebold" type="ma"